DecisionsDev/odm-container-samples/decisioncenter/guicustomization/README-KUBERNETES.md

 ## 1. Uploading JARs on a file server

-The customization JARs can be made available to Decision Center in two ways:
-1. the **legacy way**: by copying the JARs to a PVC and referencing this PVC using the parameter `decisionCenter.customlibPvc`
-1. or the **new way** (since 9.0 only): by copying the JARs on a file server and referencing the files to download from this file server using the parameter `decisionCenter.downloadUrl`

-This document explains how to follow the **new way**.
 Any file server reachable by Decision Center is suitable.

 You can either use an existing one or follow the instructions [here](https://github.com/DecisionsDev/odm-docker-kubernetes/blob/vnext-release/contrib/file-server/README.md#setup-an-httpd-file-server) to deploy a httpd file server in a new pod.

 Upload the **guicustomization-1.0.jar** file on the file server :
 ```